for-giobbe/BASE/README.md

 ![Image description](https://github.com/for-giobbe/BASE/blob/master/figures/BASE_fig.004.jpg)

 By doing so, the number of genes which can be analyzed for selection regimes can be substantially increased!

-BASE presents many other features which ease selection analyses in the comparative genomics context, such as the automatic extraction of metrics relative to a branch/clade on the basis of its species.
-It also seamlessly implements the possibility to carry out replicate analysis, providing more confidence towards such investigations when large phylogenies of very divergent species are used.
+BASE presents many other features which ease selection analyses in the comparative genomics context, such as the automatic extraction of metrics relative to a branch/clade on the basis of the relative species.
+It also seamlessly implements the possibility to carry out replicate analysis, providing more confidence when large phylogenies of very divergent species are used.
 The workflow allows to process OGs in batches, so that large numbers of them can be analyzed at the same time.